UPTAC-KomSai-v2/paymaster-system/README.md

     ```
 3. Running a development server

-    Open a terminal/powershell in this folder and run composer run dev
+    Open a terminal/powershell in this folder and run
+    ```bash
+    composer run dev